yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 If you need to manually tweak firmware settings, you can do so by getting adam2flash to assign the bootloader an IP then doing a manual telnet to the FTP control port:

 {{{
-$ scripts/adam2flash-502T.pl 192.168.1.1 && telnet 192.168.1.1 21
+$ scripts/flashing/adam2flash-502T.pl 192.168.1.1 && telnet 192.168.1.1 21
 }}}
 Now you are connected to the bootloader FTP server.
 Log in with "USER adam2" and "PASS adam2".
+There are a few pages elsewhere that describe ADAM2 commands etc.

 '''Checking that it worked'''

-If you applied the LED patches above, the router will go through three states while rebooting:
+The router will go through three states while rebooting:

  1. "status" off - bootloader running
  1. "status" flashing rapidly - image loaded OK, kernel booted, OpenWrt initializing